A class of null space conditions for sparse recovery via nonconvex, non-separable minimizations: Concluding remarks

 \section{Concluding remarks}

-In this effort, we establish theoretical, generalized sufficient conditions for the uniform recovery of sparse signals via concave and symmetric regularizations.
-These conditions are all proved less restrictive than the standard null space property for $\ell_1$ minimization, thus verifying that concave and symmetric penalties are better than or at least as good as $\ell_1$ in enhancing the sparsity of the solutions.
-Our work unifies and improves existing NSP-based conditions developed for many specific penalties, and also provides first theoretical recovery guarantees in some cases.
+In this effort, we establish theoretical, generalized sufficient conditions for the uniform recovery of sparse signals via concave, non-separable and symmetric regularizations.
+These conditions are proved less restrictive than the standard null space property for $\ell_1$ minimization, thus verifying that concave, non-separable and symmetric penalties are better than or at least as good as $\ell_1$ in enhancing the sparsity of the solutions.
+Our work unifies and improves existing NSP-based conditions developed for several specific penalties, and also provides first theoretical recovery guarantees in some cases.

 Extending the present results to the more practical scenarios, which allows measurement errors and compressible (i.e., only close to sparse) signals is the next logical step.
 In particular, an important open question is: are concave and symmetric regularizations still provably better than $\ell_1$ in uniform recovery, when taking noise and sparsity defect into account?
 Also, the general sufficient conditions for non-separable penalties, established herein from that of $\ell_1$, may be suboptimal for specific penalties.
 It will be interesting to investigate the specialized and optimized conditions in such cases.
 Finally, while the advantage of nonconvex minimizations over $\ell_1$ in terms of null space property is obvious, how this advantage reflects itself in sample complexity is unclear to us and a topic for future work.